 Copper has a vital role in the body and is required to build connective tissue, red blood cells and melanin.
 It also helps to produce energy, transport iron, maintain neurologic function and prevent oxidative damage.
 The majority of copper in the body is located in bone, muscle, the liver, kidneys, and brain.
-About 5% of the body's copper is in the bloodstream, of which up to 95% is bound to a carrier protein, ceruloplasmin.
+About 5 per cent of the body's copper is in the bloodstream, of which up to 95 per cent is bound to a carrier protein, ceruloplasmin.

 How much copper do we need and what are the effects of consuming too much?